 Customer expectations today are higher than ever before.
 And knowing just how easy it is for a customer to defect to the nearest competitor when they can’t find what they’re looking for on your site—or elsewhere along the customer journey—the stakes around customer experience are incredibly high.
 So high that even one negative customer experience can lose a customer for life and potentially create a ripple effect that can influencer other customers’ perceptions, too.
 Why?
 Because customers who have had a negative experience are much more likely to talk about it, leave a bad review, and share their experience with their entire network.

-Here’s why gaining a loyal customer matters.
+Here’s why gaining brand loyalty matters.
 It has been found that ‘satisfied’ customers generate up to 2.6x more revenue for a business than ‘somewhat satisfied’ customers and a whopping 14x more revenue than a ‘somewhat dissatisfied’ customer.
 Even more, it costs brands seven times more to acquire a new customer than it does to nurture a positive, existing customer relationship.

-Therefore, offering a great customer experience is important not only because it’s the right thing to do, generally speaking, but also because it simply makes solid financial sense.
+Therefore, offering a great customer experience management is important not only because it’s the right thing to do for brand loyalty, generally speaking, but also because it simply makes solid financial sense.

 68% of marketing leaders say they are increasingly competing on the basis of customer experience.